-1. It’s possible to achieve a healthy weight without surgery and avoid the complications associated with the bariatric surgeries
+- That it is possible to achieve a healthy weight without surgery and avoid the complications associated with bariatric surgery.

-2. The likelihood of achieving a healthy weight is directly linked to the determination of the GBA user
+- That the likelihood of achieving a healthy weight is directly related to the determination of the GBA user.

-3. My observation is that the GBA is a lifestyle change and has a higher likelihood of being a long term change resulting in a higher likelihood of maintaining the lower weight achieved.
-That, as opposed to the perceived quick fix of any of the bariatric surgeries: gastric bypass, gastric sleeve, weight loss surgery, LapBand.
+- That GBA is a lifestyle change and has a higher likelihood of being a long term change resulting in a higher likelihood of maintaining the lower weight achieved.
+That, as opposed to the perceived quick fix of any of the bariatric surgeries: gastric bypass, gastric sleeve, or gastric banding (the LapBand).

-5. Weight loss rate observed in the group was about 2.5 times faster than that known with gastric sleeve (most popular weight loss surgery today) patients
+- That the rate of weight loss observed in Facebook.com/groups/LOST100 was about 2.5 times faster than that known of patients with the most popular weight loss surgery, the gastric sleeve.

 Obesity in the U.S.